openedx-unsupported/devstack/README.rst

 A Devstack installation includes the following Open edX components by default:

 * The Learning Management System (LMS)
+* The Learning micro-frontend (A.K.A the new Courseware experience)
 * Open Response Assessments (ORA2), among other LMS plug-ins.
 * Open edX Studio
 * Discussion Forums